 KeePass database files are encrypted.
-KeePass encrypts the complete database, i.e. not only your passwords.
-The user names, notes, etc. are encrypted, too.
+KeePass encrypts the whole database, i.e. not only your passwords, but also your user names, URLs, notes, etc.

-These algorithms are well-known, analyzed thoroughly and considered to be very secure (see for comments by the NIST on AES for example).
-AES e.g. became effective as a U.S. Federal government standard and is approved by the National Security Agency (NSA) for top secret information.
+These well-known and thoroughly analyzed algorithms are considered to be very secure.
+AES (Rijndael) became effective as a U.S. federal government standard and is approved by the National Security Agency (NSA) for top secret information.
 Twofish was one of the other four AES finalists.
 ChaCha20 is the successor of the Salsa20 algorithm (which is included in the eSTREAM portfolio).

-The block ciphers are used in the CBC (cipher-block chaining) block cipher mode.
+The block ciphers are used in the Cipher Block Chaining (CBC) block cipher mode.
 In CBC mode, plaintext patterns are concealed.

 Random Number Generation

 KeePass first creates an entropy pool using various entropy sources (including random numbers generated by the system cryptographic provider, current date/time and uptime, cursor position, operating system version, processor count, environment variables, process and memory statistics, current culture, a new random GUID, etc.).

 The random bits for the high-level generation methods are generated using a cryptographically secure pseudo-random number generator (based on SHA-256/SHA-512 and ChaCha20) that is initialized using the entropy pool.

 Process Memory Protection

 While KeePass is running, sensitive data (like the hash of the master key and entry passwords) is stored encryptedly in process memory.
 This means that even if you would dump the KeePass process memory to disk, you could not find any sensitive data.